ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 	APP-IMAGE       = "ibm-redhat-7-6-amd64-sap-applications-1" # For any manual change in the terraform code, you have to make sure that you use a certified image based on the SAP NOTE: 2927211.
     ```

 5. Customize your SAP system configuration.edit the SAP system configuration variables that are passed to the Ansible automated deployment.
-You must enter a `hana_master_password = ""` and the `sap_master-password = ""`.

-    The `hana_master_password = ""` must consist of at least one digit (0-9), one lowercase letter (a-z), and one uppercase letter (A-Z).
-It can only contain the following characters: a-z, A-Z, 0-9, !, @, #, $, _.
-It must not start with a digit or an underscore ( _ ).

-    The `sap_master-password`must be 10 to 14 characters long and contain at least one digit (0-9).
-It can only contain the following characters: a-z, A-Z, 0-9, @, #, $, _.
-This password cannot contain `!` and must not start with a digit or an underscore ( _ )

     ```
 	#HANA DB configuration